 In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
 This guidance applies to all entities and aims to reduce the complexity of tax accounting standards while enhancing reporting disclosures.
 This guidance is effective for fiscal years beginning after December 15, 2020 and interim periods therein.
-Early adoption is permitted for any annual periods for which financial statements have not been issued and interim periods therein.
-We are currently analyzing the impact of ASU No. 2019-12 on the condensed consolidated financial statements.
+We adopted this guidance for the period beginning January 1, 2021.
+Upon adoption, ASU No. 2019-12 had an immaterial impact on the condensed consolidated financial statements.